gauravk9000/Fall-Detection-Using-Computer-Vision/README.md

-The goal is to detect human falls, primarily focused on the safety of elderly individuals, by using computer vision and machine learning
+**Fall Detection using Computer Vision and Machine Learning**

-Features include image processing, BRISK feature descriptor, multiple machine learning algorithms for fall prediction
+*The goal is to detect human falls, primarily focused on the safety of elderly individuals, by using computer vision and machine learning

-The project involves image pre-processing, feature extraction with BRISK, and applying machine learning algorithms like Random Forest, Decision Tree, KNN
+*Features include image processing, BRISK feature descriptor, multiple machine learning algorithms for fall prediction *The project involves image pre-processing, feature extraction with BRISK, and applying machine learning algorithms like Random Forest, Decision Tree, KNN